 - NUMB3RS features Amita Ramanujan - a Tamil character played by a Rajput actress.
 More egregious than it sounds, since the two groups look significantly different.

-- Plus Navi Rawat (the actress) is half-Jewish...and the actors who play her parents look nothing alike.
+- Plus Navi Rawat (the actress) is half-German...and the actors who play her parents look nothing alike.

 - Power Rangers RPM has a New Zealander playing the extremely Scottish Flynn McAlisteir.
 He made a game effort on the accent, at least.
 Not to mention the full cast of Fake Americans in every season since 2003.

 - Now that Saban has the series back, Americans are playing the Rangers again, though filming's still taking place in New Zealand and there will probably still be some Fake Americans involved.

 - Power Rangers Samurai has the Mexican-American Antonio played by an actor who is Thai-German.

 - Subverted in an episode of the Ellery Queen TV series, in which an Indian man is obviously played by a white guy with makeup.
 It turns out that, in-universe, he is a white guy in makeup playing an Indian.